cjcobb6/Downsample/README.md

 The concurrent part of my algorithm is lock free and wait free in each iteration, as each thread operates entirely indendently of the other threads.
-Since we feed the previous iterations result to the next, we must wait in the main thread for each iteration to finish.
+Since we feed the previous iterations result to the next, we must wait in the main thread for each iteration to finish before starting the next.

 Analysis: